microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

 * Add support for proxies that require authentication
 * Add the ability for admins to set multiple allowed proxies that a user can use
 * Add the ability to specify a different default proxy for each source
+* Use proxies with Delivery Optimization.
+This requires changes to the Delivery Optimization APIs.